-Creating the cut-outs and securing the new ports
+Creating the SD Card and HDMI cut-outs in the Amiga case and securing the new ports

 The slots for both ports were cut out using a Dremel tool (if you have one you should know instinctively how to do this!).
 Take care to use a low speed otherwise you risk melting the plastic.
 The ports themselves are held in place with some hot glue, perfect for this sort of project as it flows freely around things before setting hard.
 I used a few blobs of hot glue to keep the SD extension ribbon cable out of harms way too as it’s quite fragile.
 It could easily become trapped and get damaged by the A500 keyboard when it is replaced if it was left unchecked.

 I’m pretty pleased with the end result, with hindsight I probably should have tidied up the HDMI cut-out a little with a file as there are a few rough bits left… but it’s around the back of the case and out of sight so no biggie.
 The HDMI port is rock solid and should have no problem with me plugging and unplugging a cable in and out.
 Likewise the SD card slot is nice and secure and more than up to the task of dealing with regular card swaps.
 Perhaps a version in white (or off-white LOL) would have been better but I just couldn’t find one for sale anywhere.